 By using the Service, you agree to abide by these Terms.
 The words "you" and "user" in all inflections depicted in these Terms refer to the user.
 Those who intend to use Payday's services must read and accept these terms.
 Usage includes, viewing, information gathering and / or utilization of the services offered on the payday.is website as the Web site is made available to users at any given time.
 All use of the Website is limited to the features that may be considered natural and legal, along with the information and services offered at any given time.
 Before you continue reading, you should print and save a copy of these terms.

-Registration requires that certain personal information of users is provided, such as name, social security number, address and email address, as well as information on the union membership of company's employees.
+Registration requires that certain personal information of users is provided, such as name, identification number, address and email address, as well as information on the union membership of company's employees.
 In addition, users provide information on employee bank account numbers and web keys from the tax authorities.

 Payday operates in all respects in accordance with Icelandic law on privacy and processing of personal data no. 90/2018.
 Payday has notified the Privacy Authority of its activities in accordance with the cited law.